 Who leads you?

-I really hope today’s Leadership article has brought about a positive change in your thinking so that you can achieve the results you want to achieve and achieve your “Panama Canal”.
+I really hope today’s blog has brought about a positive change in your thinking so that you can achieve the results you want to achieve and achieve your “Panama Canal”.

 I talk further about leading by example in my book, “The Dream Is Everything”.